 Who Should Sit Where at Your Wedding?

-This task, however, is just as important as your other tasks.
+is just as important as your other tasks.

 A seating chart is necessary if you’re having more than 50 guests at your wedding.
 You want guests to know where they are supposed to sit and be comfortable with the people surrounding them.
 Special circumstances also call for a seating chart (e.g., divorced parents might feel more at ease with a few tables between them).